veta-corp/workbench-rcontainer/README.md

 This repository contains a Dockerfile and associated configuration files to create a custom R data analysis container for use with Google Cloud's Vertex AI Workbench.
 The container is designed to provide a robust environment for data scientists and analysts working with R in the cloud.

-Google's official R containers are often highly inconsistent in terms of updates and functionality; they offer very old versions of R and some major data science packages are no longer supported on those versions.
+Google's official containers are often highly inconsistent in terms of R updates and functionality; they offer outdated versions of R and lack major data science packages.
 This custom container aims to provide a more reliable and up-to-date environment.

 ## Features
 - Latest stable version of R (installed from CRAN).